One passion: musical Hi-Fi, since 1979

 2004: CEC distribution.

-2005: Equation asks us to take over the R&D and manufacturing of his loudspeakers line; we start developing the next generation.
+2005: Equation asks us to take over the R&D and manufacturing of their loudspeakers line; we start developing the next generation.

-2007: Christian looses interest in Equation... he has discovered Duevel.
+2007: Christian, Equation's creator, looses interest in Equation... he has discovered Duevel.

 It takes me one year to be convinced (hence the 2007 FSI exhibition with Équation... and the 2008 one with Duevel).

-2008: I take my semi-retirement, to take over the geopolitical work of my father, and to start my long-dreamed project: building a bio-healthy, low carbon-footprint house for me, with dedicated auditoriums, a lab, storage, a guests' suite for my customers, a photo studio and office spaces.
+2008: I take my semi-retirement, to resume the geopolitical work of my father, and to start my long-dreamed project: building a bio-healthy, low carbon-footprint house for me, with dedicated auditoriums, a lab, storage, a guests' suite for my customers, a photo studio and office spaces.

 2015: the first auditorium is opened.

 2018: the construction of the second auditorium has started.

 Music is mainly the organisation of Silence